rabiddonkey33/nematicscode/README.md

   ## Base.py
   We build most of our quiver plotting functions off of this code.
 It unpacks our Q and u data files and puts them into usable arrays.
 You can find a more        rigorously comnmented and more robust version of this code in myfunctions.py if you desire.
 Base is much of what I actually ended up using and it is ugly

+  ## Splot.py
+  Generates a plot of the order parameter S in whichever crossection you choose.
+Very simple code
  ## Frank.py
  Calculates and plots each type of Frank deformation (bend, twist, splay)  of a system at each time point
  <img width="500" height="250" alt="Screenshot 2026-03-23 101545" src="https://github.com/user-attachments/assets/01cde219-609f-4f97-8dc6-761674255e7e" />